 Employees who are found to have engaged in racial profiling or who are found to have violated the civil rights or civil liberties of someone they come into contact with as part of the job are subject to disciplinary action.

-If you observe such a violation, you should report the alleged misconduct to the Joint Intake Center at 1-877-2INTAKE or Joint.Intake@dhs.gov; the Immigration and Customs Enforcement, Office of Professional Responsibility; or the Office of Inspector General at 1-800-323-8603 or DHSOIGHOTLINE@dhs.gov.
+If you observe such a violation, you should report the alleged misconduct to the Joint Intake Center at 1-877-2INTAKE or Joint.Intake@dhs.gov; the Immigration and Customs Enforcement, Office of Professional Responsibility; the Office of Inspector General (OIG) at 1-800-323-8603 or through the DHS OIG Online Allegation Form.

 If a member of the public reports a violation to you, you should refer them to these numbers and recommend that the person make a report.